Cat Constipation: The Ultimate Pain in the Butt

 Lack of Grooming

-Finally, if your cat has been putting less time into grooming themselves, they may be experiencing constipation.
+Finally, if your cat is spending less time grooming themselves, they may be constipated.
 Cats are known to be quite the cleaners.
-This symptom is typically a telling sign that they aren't feeling their best.
+A lack of grooming indicates that a cat isn’t feeling their best.

-We want to mention that the vast majority of symptoms associated with cat constipation are referred to as non-specific symptoms.
-In other words, while they are clinical signs of constipation, they are also symptoms of a slew of other conditions.
+Many cat constipation symptoms are nonspecific, meaning that they can also be found with other health conditions.
 For example, changes in cat stool can also be a sign of a food allergy and intestinal parasites.
 Weight loss is also a sign of depression and cancer.
-Therefore, it is paramount that cat owners seek accurate answers for any symptoms their cat is experiencing.
+Therefore, cat owners must seek accurate answers from their veterinarian for any symptoms their cat is experiencing.

 What Causes Constipation

-Another common cause of cat constipation is an inadequate amount of fiber in their diet.
-We encourage our readers to take a look at the fiber content on the back of the cat's bag of food.
-While your vet may tell you that cats do not need dietary fiber, it can be highly beneficial for cats who are prone to chronic constipation.
-Pet owners can easily incorporate fiber to their feline's diet by adding cat-approved fruits and veggies into their food.
+Too little dietary fiber can also cause cat constipation.
+Take a look at the fiber content in your cat’s food and talk with your veterinarian about how much fiber your cat needs.
+Dietary fiber is especially beneficial for cats who are prone to chronic constipation.
+Pet owners can easily incorporate fiber into their feline's diet by adding cat-approved fruits and veggies into their cat’s food.

 Ingestion of Foreign Objects